AARs (After Action Reports)

 A true mission impossible, two options going at it in

-the open against allied armour for 20 turns which
+the open against allied armour for 20 turns

 would have been suicide or fighting for 15 turns in